 \begin{definition}[Protocol-Legitimate and Deviant Strategies] A {\em protocol-legitimate strategy} is a strategy that always mines on the longest public branch and immediately publishes blocks it finds.
 Strategies that are not protocol-legitimate are called {\em deviant strategies}. \end{definition}

 Examples of protocol-legitimate strategies include the default strategy, and PettyCompliant \cite{transaction}.
-When Bitcoin was first envisioned \cite{NakamotoBitcoin}, it was (falsely) theorized that protocol-legitimate mining is the best strategy for getting the highest profit.
-However, deviant strategies including Selfish mining \cite{main}, Stubborn mining \cite{optimal,stubborn}, and Undercutting \cite{transaction} have been proven to offer better rewards under certain conditions (see Section~\ref{sec:related}).
+Deviant strategies like Selfish mining \cite{main}, Stubborn mining \cite{optimal,stubborn}, and others \cite{transaction,unclemaker}, have been proven to offer better rewards than their protocol legitimate counterparts under certain conditions.

-We next define a useful property, namely {\em slowdown} and show this property to be characteristic of any deviant strategy.
+We next define a useful property, named {\em slowdown} and show this property to be characteristic of any deviant strategy.

-\begin{definition}[Slowdown] A strategy is said to cause a {\em slowdown} if, when a miner or pool implements it, the average progress rate of the main branch is slower than the average progress rate when all miners and pools were protocol-legitimate. \end{definition}
+\begin{definition}[Slowdown] A strategy causes a {\em slowdown} if, when a miner or pool implements it, the average progress rate of the main branch is slower than the average progress rate when all miners and pools were protocol-legitimate. \end{definition}

-Slower progress rate can be measured in terms of discarded blocks.
-While blocks are discarded even if all miners use protocol-legitimate strategies, their number increases when a slowdown occurs.

-\begin{theorem} Every deviant strategy causes a slowdown. \end{theorem} Before we prove Theorem~\ref{th:slowdown} (Section~\ref{sec:proof}) we will first demonstrate its importance, by demonstrating how a pool can utilize this slowdown to gain complete control of the main branch and commit double spending attacks.
+Slowdown can be measured in terms of discarded blocks.
+Blocks are discarded even if all miners use protocol-legitimate strategies, yet their number increases with a slowdown. \begin{samepage} \begin{theorem} Every deviant strategy causes a slowdown. \end{theorem} \end{samepage} Before proving Theorem~\ref{th:slowdown} (Section~\ref{sec:proof}) we first demonstrate its importance, by demonstrating how a pool can utilize this slowdown to gain complete control of the main branch and commit double spending attacks.